Meterwhite/flutter_safety_time/README.md

 ## Getting started
 ### Add dependency

-You can use the command to add dio as a dependency with the latest stable version:
+You can use the command to add flutter_safety_time as a dependency with the latest stable version:

 ```console
 $ dart pub add flutter_safety_time
 ```

-Or you can manually add dio into the dependencies section in your pubspec.yaml:
+Or you can manually add flutter_safety_time into the dependencies section in your pubspec.yaml:

 ```yaml
 dependencies: